 Binnie Settlers in United States in the 20th Century

-- Mildred Binnie, aged 4, who emigrated to America from Dundee, Scotland, in 1907
+- Mildred Binnie, aged 4, who immigrated to America from Dundee, Scotland, in 1907

-- John F. Binnie, aged 45, who emigrated to the United States from Edinburgh, Scotland, in 1908
+- John F. Binnie, aged 45, who immigrated to the United States from Edinburgh, Scotland, in 1908

 - Janet M. Binnie, aged 25, who settled in America from Edinburgh, Scotland, in 1909

 - Mary Binnie, aged 36, who landed in America from Glasgow, Scotland, in 1910